rvpanaro/SWADA/README.md

 Large data files generated during the analyses are **not included in this repository** due to GitHub’s file size limitations.
-Researchers interested in accessing these data can **contact the authors** to request a copy.
+Researchers interested in accessing these data can **contact me** to request a copy.

 All files directly related to the article (e.g., analysis scripts, figures, and supplementary materials) are included in this repository.